codex-academy/SortAndSearch/pages/searching.md

 ## Binary search

 The binary search algorithm is more complicated, but much more efficient than doing a linear search.
 It uses a divide and conquer approach and requires a sorted dataset.
-It discard values in the target list and reduces the target list by half each time, until the value is found or not.
+It discards values in the target list and reduces the target list by half each time, until the value is found or not.

 ### Binary search explained